Anachloris subochraria

 Anachloris subochraria (also known as Australian yellow or willowherb yellow) is a species of moth of the family Geometridae.
 It is found in New Zealand and the southern half of Australia including Tasmania and from Queensland across to Western Australia.

-This moth is day flying and can be found in New Zealand on the wing between November and April.
+Taxonomy

 A. subochraria was first described by Edward Doubleday in 1843.

+Description

 The wingspan is about 30 mm.

+Distribution

+It is found in New Zealand and the southern half of Australia including Tasmania and from Queensland across to Western Australia.

+Hosts

 The larvae feed on Hibbertia species.
 In New Zealand the larvae have been observed feeding on the naturalised weed, ragwort (Jacobaea vulgaris).

+Behaviour

+This moth is day flying and can be found in New Zealand on the wing between November and April.